wp-plugins/random-quotes/readme.txt

 * Fixed "You do not have sufficient permissions to access this page" bug = 1.2 =
 * Fixed security bug
+= 1.3 =
+* Changed the quotation and quotation2 fields to longtext to support longer quotations

 == Upgrade Notice ==